 Are your IT systems running smoothly or do you experience significant IT downtime and hear constant complaints?
-Does use of your technology tools enhance your business flow or slow it down?
+Does the use of your technology tools enhance your business flow or slow it down?
 Answers to these questions lead to obvious conclusions about the health of your IT systems.
 Sometimes there are less subtle but telling signs that your IT systems are not optimized and your business is suffering as a result.
 There are many occasions where employees just accept certain inefficiencies, rather than making improvements.
-When, upon close analysis, there are multiple signs of poor IT performance, it may be time for a system analysis and making appropriate adjustments to streamline your systems and return your business to greater profitability and see an ROI on technology.
+When, upon close analysis, there are multiple signs of poor IT performance, it may be time for system analysis and making appropriate adjustments to streamline your systems and return your business to greater profitability and see an ROI on technology.

 Below is a list of some common symptoms of inefficient IT systems that you may wish to consider as you evaluate your operational practices and business strategies.

 Employees seem intimidated working with the IT systems in place

 Almost as if a huge black hole summons them to their doom.
 Your employees need confidence in their IT system.
 Then their energies can focus positively and on their intended business functions.

 Security protocol and/or security software needs updating so that malware is affecting your productivity.

 Disciplines operate in ‘silos’, having their own systems of reporting and tracking information, resulting in slow and inefficient interdepartmental communications and project flow.

 This problem, while behavioral in nature, can be exaggerated by software operating on different platforms.